email2ify/friends/README.md

 ## Species
 ### Testing User Stories - Species Page

-* As a user I can view and scroll down to any species image of your choice and click on the animal to get more details about the animal and countries most often located
+* As a user I can view and scroll down to any species image of your choice and click on the animal to get more details about the animal and countries most often found
-* As a user I can view detail of a chosen country from the countries list on the page, so I can know what what animal or species that are likely to be found in that specific African country
+* As a user I can search for wild life of my choice, so that I can know more about the animal and the countries they are likely to be found in.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |